-Government on the special interest of sites of architectural and archaeological significance as part of the planning protection regime, archaeological services including finds liaison, and the operation of Jersey's Historic Environment Record.
-The team responsible for submitting a bid to UNESCO for the Jersey Island Geopark also sits lersiaise and the National Trust for Jersey.
+Historic property management includes conservation of 31 historic sites in the care of Jersey Heritage, owned by stakeholders including Government of Jersey, Société Jersiaise and National Trust for Jersey.
 The department also includes project and facilities management functions.
-Historic environment work includes advice to Historic property management includes conservation of 31 historic sites in the care of Jersey Heritage, owned by stakeholders including Government of Jersey, Société within the department.
+Historic environment work includes advice to Government on the special interest of sites of architectural and archaeological significance as part of the planning protection regime, archaeological services including finds liaison, and the operation of Jersey's Historic Environment Record.
+The team responsible for submitting a bid to UNESCO for the aspiring Jersey Island Geopark also sits within the department.